AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 rosdep install --from-paths src -r -y colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```
-The next step is to install the RaspiCam, a API for using the Raspberry Pi camera with OpenCV.
-The compilation process guide is explained on the ReadMe file on the RaspiCam repository.
-You can find it here: <https://github.com/cedricve/raspicam>.
+The next step is to install the RaspiCam, an API for using the Raspberry Pi camera with OpenCV.
+The compilation process guide is explained on the ReadMe file on the RaspiCam repository, located here: <https://github.com/cedricve/raspicam>.

-Don't forget that in every new terminal opened, you need to source the setup script of this workspace.
-Alternatively, you can add the source command to the .bashrc file in a similar way to that shown in the intallation guide.
+Do not forget that in every new terminal opened, you need to source the setup script of this workspace.
+Alternatively, you can add the source command to the .bashrc file in a similar way to that shown in section A.3 of the intallation guide.

 ```
 source install/setup.bash
 ```

-For more information about the ROS2 workspace creation visit "[Creating a workspace](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)".
+For more information about the ROS2 workspace creation, please visit "[Creating a workspace](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)".

 # 2. Demo 1 - Keyboard robot motor control

-This first demo has the purpose to test the motors operation.
+This first demo has the purpose to test the motors' operation.

 The program controls the robot movement using the "wasd" keyboard keys:
   - w - foward;
   - a - left rotation;
   - s - backward;
-  - d - right rotation;).
+  - d - right rotation;
   - To stop the motors, any other key can be pressed.

 If not done yet, use the Arduino IDE to upload the code to the Arduino board you are using (must be an ATMega328 microcontroller board).